Afterparties | Corporate Events | Open Format Weddings

 - Multiple equipment setups

-DJ Cam’s pricing is this: first and foremost, you are paying for the talent, which comes with the equipment required to make your event vision happen (if local).
-Additional services or extras that are beyond what is normally provided will affect the price.
-Most of the time, if services are added, it may require an additional person to help with set up, which is factored into pricing.
+My pricing works like this: first and foremost, you are paying for the DJ himself (in this case, me), which includes all the equipment required to make your event vision come to life (if local).
+Additional services, or "extras", that are beyond what is normally provided will affect the price.
+If services are added, it may require an additional person to help with set up - this is also factored into the pricing.

 - Deposit + signed contract